openeuropa/europa-search-client/README.md

 $success = $client->delete('referenceID');
 ```

-Check `\OpenEuropa\EuropaSearchClient\Contract\ClientInterface::ingestFile()` for a complete list of parameters.
+Check `\OpenEuropa\EuropaSearchClient\Contract\ClientInterface::delete()` for a complete list of parameters.
 The function returns a boolean indicating if the operation was successful.

 ### Checking availability